YOUR HELP NEEDED!

 We are looking for some volunteers to help out.

 The time commitment is not significant.
 We will get 1-3 page essays from the teams to review for items relating to structural engineering.
 We will split them up among the judges and then share the ones that relate to our field.
-Then, between January 14-18, the teams' models will be on display at the Burton Barr Library - so we can go see them (as our schedules allow) and narrow down the list of teams we want to talk to during the main competition.
+At this time, it is not clear if we will be able to view the models prior to the competition day.

 If anyone is able to participate, your help would be appreciated.